SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

 Because **polymerases copy uni-directionally** => DNA polyemrease move along the 3' to 5' DNA to create a copy 5' to 3'.
 Meaning, the polymerize is able to add nucleotide onto the 3' end of the DNA.

+## The Process of DNA Replication
+### DNA Unzipping
+=> DNA is unzipped at the origin of replication
+The parent DNA strand serves as a template for the new strand; when it is unzipped, the nucleotides are exposed for complementary base pairing. **Helicase** is the enzyme that unzips the DNA molecule, breaking the hydrogen bonds between nucleotides to expose them for complementary base pairing

+### DNA priming
+First, the unwinded DNA is primed.

 * Open the DNA at an arbuiturary point using the Helicase
 	* Uses two helicase => one open rightward, and one leftward.
 The movement of the helicase opening the DNA is called the "fork movement"
 	* DNA polymerase could only add nucleotides 5' to 3'